mvirgo/Kidnapped-Vehicle-Project/README.md

-# Localization with Particle Filters - Finding a Kidnapped Vehicle (Udacity SDCND Term 2, Project 3)
+# Localization with Particle Filters - Finding a Kidnapped Vehicle
+Udacity SDCND Term 2, Project 3

+## Project Basics
+In this C++ project, I used a two-dimensional particle filter to help localize a car placed in an somewhat unknown location.
+I began by using less accurate map data (similar to GPS) to initialize my car's location, predicted my new location based on velocity and yaw (turn) rate, transformed sensor observation points into my map coordinates, associated these observations with landmarks on the map, and then calculated the likelihood that a given particle made those observation based off of the landmark positions in the map.
+The particles were then re-sampled based on how likely a given particle was to have made the observations of the landmarks, which helps to more accurately localize the vehicle.

+Along with sufficient accuracy to have localized the vehicle within a small amount of space, the project also required having an efficient algorithm, as there was a time limit to how long it could run for without failing the given parameters.

-### Completed Steps
+### Project Steps
+All steps within 'particle_filter.cpp' in the 'src' folder
 * Initialization function (estimate position from GPS data using particle filters, add random noise)
 * Prediction function (predict position based on adding velocity and yaw rate to particle filters, add random noise)
 * Update Weights function - Transformation of observation points to map coordinates (given in vehicle coordinates)